StuartsProjects/StuartsProjects.github.io/_posts/2020-01-30-library-for-sx12xx-LoRa®-devices.md

 GPS tracker transmitter and receiver with display.

 The example programs will all fit comfortably in a Atmel ATMega328P as used on an Arduino Pro Mini.
-A simple to build board based on a 3.3V 8Mhz Arduino Pro Mini to which lora modules can be plugged in was developed, see the picture of the board below.
+A simple to build board based on a 3.3V 8Mhz Arduino Pro Mini to which LoRa® modules can be plugged in was developed, see the picture of the board below.
 There is a fuller description of the board in the 'Evaluation Board' document in the library.

 ![](/images/Easy_Assembled.jpg)

 Easy DIP 231219

-The board complete with a lora modules plugged in and being used as a GPS tracker is shown below;
+The board complete with a LoRa® modules plugged in and being used as a GPS tracker is shown below;

 ![](/images/Easy_GPS_Tracker-1024x750.jpg)